Durvillaea: Common name and etymology

-The common name for Durvillaea is southern bull kelp, although this is often shortened to bull kelp, which can generate confusion with the North Pacific kelp species Nereocystis luetkeana.
+The common name for Durvillaea is southern bull kelp.
+This is often shortened to bull kelp, which can generate confusion with the North Pacific kelp species Nereocystis luetkeana.

 The genus is named after French explorer Jules Dumont d'Urville (1790-1842).

 Description

+Durvillaea species are dioecious.
+Based on the concentration of pigments in thalli, males and females of D. antarctica do not significantly differ in colouration.
+Holdfasts of males and females can be joined together.

 Durvillaea species are characterised by their prolific growth and plastic morphology.

-Two species, D. antarctica and D. poha are buoyant due to a honeycomb-like structure in the fronds of the kelp that holds air.
+Three species, Durvillaea incurvata, D. antarctica, D. poha are buoyant due to a honeycomb-like structure in the fronds of the kelp that holds air.
 When these species detach from the seabed, this buoyancy allows for individuals to drift for substantial distances, permitting long distance dispersal.
 In contrast, species as D. willana lack such 'honeycomb' tissue and are non-buoyant, preventing the individuals from moving long distances.

 Ecology

 Durvillaea bull kelp grow within intertidal and shallow subtidal areas, typically on rocky wave-exposed coastal sites.
 D. antarctica and D. poha are intertidal, whereas D. willana is subtidal (to 6 m depths).
 Intertidal species can grow at the uppermost limit of the intertidal zone if there is sufficient wave wash.
 Species can withstand a high level of disturbance from wave action, although storms can remove individuals from substrates.

+Research on the bacteria associated with Durvillaea indicates that local environmental conditions shape external microbiome diversity significantly.
+Further research suggests that the diversity of bacterial microbiomes associated with D. antarctica is influenced by the density and connectivity of the host kelp populations.